 Identify and mark facial landmarks in images

-Swap faces in images or videos
+Swap faces in photos or videos

 Find and highlight faces in images or live video

-Swap faces in images and videos
+Find anime faces in images

 iBUG Face Alignment is a tool designed to identify and mark facial landmarks in images and video.
 It is part of the 300 Faces In-The-Wild Challenge, a benchmark for facial landmark detection and facialsys alignment.
 The tool provides precise location of facial features such as eyes, nose, mouth, and jawline, making it useful for face recognition, animation, and other applications.